jsve96/CodeCPD/README.md

 cd methods/python/bocpdms pip install -r requirements.txt
 ```
 ### Run experiments
-If you want to run all experiments please run
+If you want to run all experiments please run (not recommended)
 ```
 sh Simulation.sh
 ```
 The bash script activates the virtual environment and calls R, and Python scripts of the methods folder.
 Each script iterates over all datasets and stores the results in the result folder.

 If you want to run specific methods on specific datasets (recommended), you can modify config.py and use
 ```
 python3 config.py